 Have you ever been in a car wreck?
 A car accident can be a stressful and chaotic event.

 Knowing what to do BEFORE you get into a wreck can help save you precious time and money.
-Our checklist below explain what to do before AND after you get into a car accident.
+Our checklist below explains what to do before AND after you get into a car accident.

 What to do before you get in a car wreck

-Have first aid supplies – Road hazard, emergency contact information, and first aid kits may be crucial to keep in your vehicle in the event you’re in a collision.
+Have first aid supplies – Road hazards, emergency contact information, and first aid kits may be crucial to keep in your vehicle in the event you’re in a collision.

 Have documentation – Most of us have our insurance policies in an app on our phone but after a collision, we may not remember passwords or our phone may be broken by the collision.
 Keep a current paper copy of your insurance card in your glove box at all times.
-Also, make sure you’re always driving with your driver license on you.
+Also, make sure you’re always driving with your drivers license on you.

-Make sure you’re covered – Check your auto insurance policy to make sure your covered in the event you’re injured or hit by an uninsured or underinsured driver.
+Make sure you’re covered – Check your auto insurance policy to make sure you are covered in the event you’re injured or hit by an uninsured or underinsured driver.

-What to do when you get in a car wreck
+What to do after you get in a car wreck

 Stay Calm – Take a breath and make sure you and your passengers are okay.
 Your safety is most important.

 Stop your vehicle – Turn on your hazard lights.
-If your car is safe to drive and is causing hazard where it is, find a safe place to pull over.
-In some instances where your vehicle is inoperable in a high traffic area, it may be safer to remain in your vehicle until police arrive to avoid being struck by oncoming traffic.
+If your car is safe to drive and is causing a hazard where it is, find a safe place to pull over.
+In some instances where your vehicle is inoperable in a high-traffic area, it may be safer to remain in your vehicle until the police arrive to avoid being struck by oncoming traffic.

 Call 911 – If anyone is hurt you may need an ambulance, tow truck, help slowing oncoming traffic, assistance with an angry or impaired driver, and you may need a police report for insurance purposes.